torqueforge/shopify-2018-ottawa/instructor_docs/outline.md

 run the tests after each change if the tests fail, undo and make a better change

-Simple rules.
-Like flocking or schooling rules, seemingly complex behavior emerges.
+These are simple rules, from which complex behavior emerges.

 ##### Other things to say
 Never chase after red; if the tests fail, undo and make a change that leaves the tests green.